CefasRepRes/QGIS_Training_Cefas/Module_0_Introduction_to_GIS_using_QGIS/instructions.md

 ## 5. Saving and Exporting Data

 5.1.
 Saving a Project

 Saving your project will save all the layers in your QGIS project in their current states, as well as all the settings, such as CRS and any preferences.
-To save your project you can click Project > Save, click the   button, or simply use Ctrl + S on your keyboard.
+To save your project you can click **Project > Save**, click the   button, or simply use Ctrl + S on your keyboard.

 5.2.
 Saving your data